Just Like You (Three Days Grace song)

 "Just Like You" is a song by the Canadian rock band Three Days Grace.
 It was released on March 29, 2004, as the second single from their debut studio album.
-The song became their first number-one hit on the U.S. Billboard Modern Rock Tracks and Hot Mainstream Rock Tracks charts in August 2004.
-Despite peaking at number one on both charts, it still did not capture the popularity and pop radio success of their prior single, "I Hate Everything About You", which had peaked at numbers two and number four, respectively, but overall having more airplay on mainstream rock, active rock, and modern rock radio stations than "Just Like You".
-However, both songs peaked at the same position (number 55) on the Billboard Hot 100 chart.
-The song earned a nomination at the 2005 Radio Music Awards for Song of the Year: Rock Radio.
+The song reached the top 30 on the Radio & Records Canadian rock chart.
+It also became their first number-one hit on the U.S. Billboard Modern Rock Tracks and Hot Mainstream Rock Tracks charts in August 2004.